America will default on national debt or have Hyperinflation before 2020

 By the way, We cannot change government and grow our way out of this debt crunch by cutting taxes because that would increase the national debt even more before we could even start to grow the economy.
 It took Reagan several years and trillions of dollars of increased debt to get us out of the Nixon Carter economic disaster.
 This time the creditors will raise interest rates and cause the debt crunch long before lower taxes could grow the economy and reduce the debt percentage on our GDP.

-13 Responses to “America will default on national debt or have Hyperinflation before 2020”
+14 thoughts on “America will default on national debt or have Hyperinflation before 2020

 I get the uncomfortable impression that we are headed toward what I call “if God doesn’t save us, there isn’t any save for us”.
 And that in a big, big hurry!
 What say you?